Madawaska County, New Brunswick

 Map of municipal government units in Madawaska County prior to incorporation of rural community of Haut-Madawaska in 2017.

 Madawaska County (2021 population 32,603), also known as the "New Brunswick Panhandle", is located in northwestern New Brunswick, Canada.
 94% of the county’s population speaks French (88% as first language, 6.1% as second language).
 Its Francophone population are known as "Brayons."
 Forestry is the major industry in the county.

 History

-The first inhabitants of what is now called Madawaska County were the Maliseet or Wolastoqiyik, who occupied and used the land along the Saint John River Valley north to the St. Lawrence River and south to the Penobscot River.
+The first inhabitants of what is now called Madawaska County were the Wolastoqiyik (aka Maliseet), who occupied and used the land along the Saint John River Valley north to the St. Lawrence River and south to the Penobscot River.
 There is debate concerning the true origin of the word "Madawaska".
 The earliest settlers were from Quebec.
 The area was the focus of the bloodless Aroostook War, a border dispute led by businessman and political activist John Baker.

 The earliest settlers of the Upper Saint John River Valley have been clearly verified, with census results of the Madawaska region taken in 1820 showing where most families had originated from Quebec.